 Materials And Methods: (no more than 130 words)

-Results: (no more than 170 words), you should present P values where appropriate and must provide relevant data to illustrate how they were obtained;
+Results: (no more than 170 words) You should present P values where appropriate and must provide relevant data to illustrate how they were obtained;

 For articles of these sections, original articles, brief articles and case reports, the main text should be structured into the following sections: